-The American Association of Orthodontists recommends children have an orthodontic evaluation by seven-years-old.
-This may seem extremely young but usually it’s just an observational period where Dr. Ibrahim keeps an eye on your child’s development.
+The American Association of Orthodontists recommends children have an orthodontic evaluation by seven years old.
+This may seem extremely young but usually, it’s just an observational period where Dr. Ibrahim or Dr. Gin keep an eye on your child’s development.
 However, if problems are detected, treating them early while your little one’s still growing ensures the most stable, dramatic results and the least amount of time and expense.
 Don’t worry.
 Our offices are kid-friendly with a welcoming, fun, engaging atmosphere.
 Our team will make your child (and you!) feel safe, at ease and confident in the process.

 Why Age Seven?

-By seven-years-old, most kids have their first adult molars and these molars establish the back of the bite and proper alignment of the teeth.
-This provides the framework for Dr. Ibrahim to evaluate their dental condition and the front-to-back and side-to-side tooth relationships.
-Many times, orthodontic intervention won’t be needed and we’ll carefully monitor your child to anticipate the best time to begin treatment.
+By seven, most kids have their first adult molars and these molars establish the back of the bite and proper alignment of the teeth.
+This provides the framework for Dr. Ibrahim and Dr. Gin to evaluate their dental condition and the front-to-back and side-to-side tooth relationships.
+Here’s why this baseline exam is important:

 The Benefits of Interceptive Treatment